 The Oak-run tool can be downloaded from this location:

-Be aware that different versions of the tool need to be used depending on the Oak version you use with your AEM installation.
-Please check the version requirements list below before using the tool:
+Different versions of the tool must be used depending on the Oak version you use with your AEM installation.
+Check the version requirements list below before using the tool:

 * For Oak versions **1.2.x** use the Oak-run **1.2.12 or newer** * For Oak versions **newer than the above**, use the version of Oak-run that matches the Oak core of your AEM installation.

 Lastly, validate the configuration.
-In order to do this, you need to look for a unique file added to the data store by each repository that is sharing it.
+To validate, look for a unique file added to the data store by each repository that is sharing it.
 The format of the files is

 repository-[UUID], where the UUID is a unique identifier of each individual repository.